-16 4 Chemical Food Safety Group, Nestlé Research Center, Lausanne, Switzerland
+14 3 Chemical Food Safety Group, Nestlé Research Center, Lausanne, Switzerland

-17 Introduction
+15 Introduction

-Relying on standard animal toxicological testing for chemical hazard identification and 18 characterization is increasingly questioned on both scientific and ethical grounds.
-In 19 addition, it appears obvious that from a resource perspective, the capacity of standard 20 toxicology to address the safety of thousands of untested chemicals (Fowler, Savage, and 21 Mendez 2011) to which human may be exposed is very limited.
-It has also been recognized 22 that getting rapid insight on toxicity of chemicals in case of emergency safety incidents or 23 for early prioritization in research and development (safety by design) is a big challenge 24 mainly because of the time and cost constraints associated with the generation of relevant 25 animal data.
-In this context, alternative approaches to obtain timely and fit-for-purpose 26 toxicological information are being developed.
-Amongst others in silico toxicology methods 27 are considered highly promising.
-Importantly, they are raising more and more interests 28 and getting increased acceptance in various regulatory (e.g. (ECHA 2008, EFSA (2016), 29 EFSA (2014), Health Canada (2016), OECD (2015))) and industrial (e.g. (Stanton and 30 Krusezewski 2016, Lo Piparo et al. (2011))) frameworks.
-31
+Relying on standard animal toxicological testing for chemical hazard identification and 16 characterization is increasingly questioned on both scientific and ethical grounds.
+In addition, 17 it appears obvious that from a resource perspective, the capacity of standard toxicology to 18 address the safety of thousands of untested chemicals (Fowler, Savage, and Mendez 2011) to 19 which human may be exposed is very limited.
+It has also been recognized that getting rapid 20 insight on toxicity of chemicals in case of emergency safety incidents or for early prioritization 21 in research and development (safety by design) is a big challenge mainly because of the 22 time and cost constraints associated with the generation of relevant animal data.
+In 23 this context, alternative approaches to obtain timely and fit-for-purpose toxicological 24 information are being developed.
+Amongst others, non-testing, structure-activity based 25 in silico toxicology methods (also called computational toxicology) are considered highly 26 promising.
+Importantly, they are raising more and more interests and getting increased 27 acceptance in various regulatory (e.g. (ECHA 2008, EFSA (2016), EFSA (2014), Health 28 Canada (2016), OECD (2015))) and industrial (e.g. (Stanton and Krusezewski 2016, Lo 29 Piparo et al. (2011))) frameworks.
+30

-For a long time already, computational methods have been an integral part of pharmaceutical discovery pipelines, while in chemical food safety their actual potentials emerged only recently (Lo Piparo et al. 2011).
-In this field, an application considered critical is in the establishment of levels of safety concern in order to rapidly and efficiently manage toxicologically uncharacterized chemicals identified in food.
-This requires a risk-based approach to benchmark exposure with a quantitative value of toxicity relevant for risk assessment (Schilter et al. 2014).
-Since chronic studies have the highest power (more animals 39 per group and more endpoints than other studies) and because long-term toxicity studies are 40 often the most sensitive in food toxicology databases, predicting chronic toxicity is of prime 41 importance.
-Up to now, read-across and Quantitative Structure Activity Relationships 42 (QSAR) have been the most used in silico approaches to obtain quantitative predictions of 43 chronic toxicity.
+For a long time already, computational methods have been an integral part of pharmaceutical 31 discovery pipelines, while in chemical food safety their actual potentials emerged only 32 recently (Lo Piparo et al. 2011).
+In this later field, an application considered critical is 33 in the establishment of levels of safety concern in order to rapidly and efficiently manage 34 toxicologically uncharacterized chemicals identified in food.
+This requires a risk-based 35 approach to benchmark exposure with a quantitative value of toxicity relevant for risk 36 assessment (Schilter et al. 2014).
+Since most of the time chemical food safety deals with 37 life-long exposures to relatively low levels of chemicals, and because long-term toxicity 38 studies are often the most sensitive in food toxicology databases, predicting chronic toxicity 39

+40 is of prime importance.
+Up to now, read-across and Quantitative Structure Activity 41 Relationships (QSAR) have been the most used in silico approaches to obtain quantitative 42 predictions of chronic toxicity.

-The quality and reproducibility of (Q)SAR and read-across predictions has been a con-44 tinuous and controversial topic in the toxicological risk-assessment community.
-Although 45 model predictions can be validated with various procedures, to review results in context 46 of experimental variability has actually been rarely done or attempted.
-With missing 47 information about the variability of experimental toxicity data it is hard to judge the 48 performance of predictive models objectively and it is tempting for model developers to use 49 aggressive model optimisation methods that lead to impressive validation results, but also 50 to overfitted models with little practical relevance.
-51
+The quality and reproducibility of (Q)SAR and read-across predictions has been a con-43 tinuous and controversial topic in the toxicological risk-assessment community.
+Although 44 model predictions can be validated with various procedures, to review results in context 45 of experimental variability has actually been rarely done or attempted.
+With missing 46 information about the variability of experimental toxicity data it is hard to judge the 47 performance of predictive models objectively and it is tempting for model developers to use 48 aggressive model optimisation methods that lead to impressive validation results, but also 49 to overfitted models with little practical relevance.
+50

-In the present study, automatic read-across like models were built to generate quantitative 52 predictions of long-term toxicity.
-The aim of the work was not to predict the nature of 53 the toxicological effects of chemicals, but to obtain quantitative values which could be 54 compared to exposure.
-Two databases compiling chronic oral rat Lowest Adverse Effect 55 Levels (LOAEL) as endpoint were used.
-An early review of the databases revealed that many 56 chemicals had at least two independent studies/LOAELs.
-These studies were exploited 57 to generate information on the reproducibility of chronic animal studies and were used to 58 evaluate prediction performance of the models in the context of experimental variability.
-59
+In the present study, automatic read-across like models were built to generate quantitative predictions of long-term toxicity.
+Two databases compiling chronic oral rat Lowest Adverse Effect Levels (LOAEL) as endpoint were used.
+An early review of the databases revealed that many chemicals had at least two independent studies/LOAELs.
+These studies were exploited to generate information on the reproducibility of chronic animal studies and were used to evaluate prediction performance of the models in the context of experimental variability.